 The holidays are here, and boy, won't they be different for many of us in 2020?
 People in recovery can suffer especially greatly from the isolation many will feel this year.
 If you're looking to connect, search our forum for discussions about COVID-19, and search the AA website to find an online meeting.
 For general tips read, taking care of yourself during a pandemic by the American Foundation for Suicide Prevention.
 Though the holidays this year may be different, we are steadfast in wishing you health, happiness, and peace now and always.

-For many, Thanksgiving is a day filled with family, friends and festive spreads of food.
-People gather together to enjoy a meal, spend quality time together and give thanks.
+For many, Thanksgiving is typically a day filled with family, friends, and festive food spreads.
+People gather together to enjoy a meal, spend quality time together, and give thanks.

-Some of the tradition revolves around religious beliefs; prayers of thanks offered to a Higher Power for blessings bestowed throughout the year.
-For others, it’s a holiday simply based on the historical account of Pilgrims and Natives coming together to share their bountiful harvest, putting differences aside to enjoy a day of thanks.
-And, for some, the latter is a questionable account at best, making the holiday itself suspect.
+Some of the tradition revolves around religious beliefs; prayers of thanks are offered to a Higher Power for blessings bestowed throughout the year.
+For others, it’s a holiday based on the historical account of Pilgrims and Natives coming together to share their bountiful harvest, putting differences aside to enjoy a day of thanks.
+For some, the latter is a questionable account, making the holiday itself suspect.

-However, regardless of faith, historical facts or the presence of family, it's important to have an official day of gratitude, especially for those of us in recovery.
+Regardless of faith, historical facts, or the presence of family, it's important to have an official day of gratitude, especially for those of us in recovery.
 Gratitude should be a part of everyday life, and Thanksgiving offers unique opportunities to begin a daily practice.